Frequently Asked Questions

 Who can I use for my references?

-The Academic reference needs to be an instructor from Laurier - this can be a Professor, TA or Lab Instructor.
+The Academic reference needs to be an instructor from Laurier - this can be a Professor, Teaching Assistant or Lab Instructor.

 How are credits from an exchange transferred?

 You are required to obtain departmental approval for courses taken on exchange by completing a course credit transfer agreement form.
-Your Student Abroad Advisor and Academic Advisor will use your Course Credit Transfer Agreement (CCTA), along with your official transcript from your host institution to transfer your credits.
+This form is required only once you have been placed at a partner university.
+The Student Abroad Advisor and Academic Advisor will use your Course Credit Transfer Agreement (CCTA), along with your official transcript from your host institution to transfer your credits.
 Specific courses will be transferred to your Laurier student record, where possible.
 Otherwise, elective credits will be granted.
 Credits are transferred, while grades are not (i.e. Pass/Fail will be listed on your transcript, not your actual grade).
 You should be aware that if you plan to apply to graduate schools or faculties of education at a later date, many schools require original transcripts from your host institution, so you should order a copy of your transcript for yourself before leaving the country, and be aware that your actual grade will be visible on this.
-Refer to the information in the Course Credit Transfer Information section of our website for detailed instructions on how to fill out the CCTA depending on what faculty your program is a part of.
+Further information about the course credit transfer process can be here.

 How can I get involved with Laurier International?